NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Exploration.md

 [![Case Page, Multiple Clinical Records](images/gdc-case-clinical-multiple-records.png)](images/gdc-case-clinical-multiple-records.png "Click to see the full image.")

 Some record types are further nested under another.
 For example, a Diagnosis record may have multiple associated Treatment records.
+Or a Follow-Up record may have multiple associated Molecular Test Records.
 The associated sub-records are listed in a table on the tab.

 [![Case Page, Nested Clinical Records](images/gdc-case-clinical-nested-records.png)](images/gdc-case-clinical-nested-records.png "Click to see the full image.")